-Playing first person shooter games competitively can be either incredibly rewarding, or incredibly frustrating.
+Playing first-person shooter games competitively can be either incredibly rewarding or incredibly frustrating.

 Most of this experience hinges upon your ability to aim accurately and efficiently.
 If you can master the art of aiming, the first-person shooter experience becomes incredibly more fulfilling.

 Conversely, nothing is worse than being completely destroyed in a first-person shooter and being forced to respawn constantly pinned at your own respawn point.

 This article will explain exactly how to improve your tracking aim in FPS games so you can become a more successful gamer.
 This is a critical type of aiming and improving this skill will make you a drastically better gamer.

 Tracking aim is a type of aim in first-person shooter games.
 Specifically, tracking aim refers to the type of aiming used when you are already on your target and want to keep tracking him with your crosshair, trying to both predict and react to his future movements.

 It is most useful in first-person shooter games that require multiple shots to kill an opponent.
 Tracking aim is very important in competitive games like APEX Legends, Gears of War, Halo, Destiny, Call of Duty, Overwatch, or PUBG.
 The longer the TTK (Time to Kill), the more important the tracking aim becomes.